Login

 Is it login, log in, or log-in?

 When spelled as one word, "login" and "log-in" are a noun or adjective that describes the components required to sign into an account.
-As two words, "log in" is a verb that describes the action of accessing an account.
+As two words, "log in" is a verb that describes accessing an account.
 For example, the sentence "You need to log in with your login information to read your e-mail" uses both forms of the word.

 Login or logon